lukaslangrock/SchoolBoard/README.md

 If you want to use something like this, feel free to fork it and make your own version to suit your needs.
 As this project is for [our school](https://www.pelizaeus.de/) in Germany, the entire UI is in German too.

+Please visit the [wiki](https://github.com/Lukas34/SchoolBoard/wiki) for detailed guides, instructions and other resources.

 # Development Server 🌐
 See a preview with demo content of the current build on [schoolboarddev.azurewebsites.net](https://schoolboarddev.azurewebsites.net).